Folate: Dietary recommendations

 Because of the difference in bioavailability between supplemented folic acid and the different forms of folate found in food, the dietary folate equivalent (DFE) system was established.
 One DFE is defined as 1 μg of dietary folate.
 1 μg of folic acid supplement counts as 1.7 μg DFE.
 The reason for the difference is that when folic acid is added to food or taken as a dietary supplement with food it is at least 85% absorbed, whereas only about 50% of folate naturally present in food is absorbed.

 The U.S. Institute of Medicine defines Estimated Average Requirements (EARs), Recommended Dietary Allowances (RDAs), Adequate Intakes (AIs), and Tolerable upper intake levels (ULs) – collectively referred to as Dietary Reference Intakes (DRIs).
 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
-AI and UL are defined the same as in United States.
-For women and men over age 18 the PRI is set at 330 μg/day.
+AI and UL are defined the same as in the United States.
+For women and men over age 18, the PRI is set at 330 μg/day.
 PRI for pregnancy is 600 μg/day, for lactation 500 μg/day.
-For children ages 1–17 years the PRIs increase with age from 120 to 270 μg/day.
+For children ages 1–17 years, the PRIs increase with age from 120 to 270 μg/day.
 These values differ somewhat from the U.S. RDAs.
 The United Kingdom's Dietary Reference Value for folate, set by the Committee on Medical Aspects of Food and Nutrition Policy in 1991, is 200 μg/day for adults.